AigangNetwork/aigang-docs/source/platform/data.rst

 * Waiting for approval - data set is currently under review by administrators
 * Public - data set is visible for all platform visitors
-* For logged in users - data set is visible for For logged in users only
+* For logged in users - data set is visible for logged in users only
 * Closed - data set is no longer relevant.
 No edit or new models submission allowed

 Data set example